Equivariant symmetry-aware head pose estimation for fetal MRI: Rotational Object Symmetries

-\paragraph{Training} We aim to maintain symmetry invariance in our training objective.
+We aim to respect the symmetry of the rotation parametrization in the training objective.
 To this end, any standard regression loss (e.g., $\mathcal{L}_1$ or $\mathcal{L}_2$ norm) on the error term $h(R)-[\hat{e}_x\oplus \hat{e}_y\oplus \hat{e}_z]$ between the GT rotation parametrization and the E(3)-CNN output, respectively, satisfies this condition.